retroelec/T-HMI-C64/README.md

 | USB Mode                             | Hardware CDC and JTAG             |
 | Core Debug Level                     | Info                              |

-The following Arduino libraries are needed (all are part of ESP32 Arduino core, version 2.0.0):
+The following Arduino libraries are used (all are part of ESP32 Arduino core, version 2.0.0):

 - FS
 - SD_MMC